Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Numerical results

 The amplitude responses of the AC layers satisfy \( \alpha_{\ell,q} \in [\alpha_{\text{min}}, \alpha_{\text{max}}] \), with \( \alpha_{\text{min}} = -22 \) dB and \( \alpha_{\text{max}} = 13 \) dB \cite{Liu.2022}, for all \( \ell \in \mathcal{L}_{\text{ac}}^{\text{(s)}} \) and \( q \in \mathcal{Q} \).

-Figure~\ref{fig:fig_3} shows the value of the objective function~\eqref{eq:obj} plotted as a function of the number of PC layers \( L_{\text{pc}} \), ranging from \( L_{\text{pc}} = 4 \) to \( L_{\text{pc}} = 14 \), for different values of the number of meta-atoms \( Q \).
-The PC layers are assumed to have constant transmittance \( \alpha_{\text{pc}} = 0.9 \).
-The case \( Q = V = 25 \) meta-atoms corresponds to the baseline SIM architecture of size $Z \times Q$, where the final DAL is not employed and, thus, the only design variable available for synthesizing the target matrix \( \bm{G}_{\text{targ}} \in \mathbb{C}^{Q \times Z} \) is the number of passive layers $L_\text{pc}$.
-It can be observed from Fig.~\ref{fig:fig_3} that, for a fixed number of meta-atoms \( Q \), the performance improves as the number of layers increases.
-More interestingly, however, one can infer from the same figure that, for a fixed number of passive layers \( L_{\text{pc}} \), the objective function \eqref{eq:obj} also improves with increasing \( Q \), provided that DAL is employed.
-This additional design flexibility, indeed, enables the system to achieve arbitrarily small squared errors $\|\bm{G}_0 - \bm{G}_{\text{targ}}\|^2$.
-On the contrary, beyond a certain number of layers, the objective function \eqref{eq:obj} no longer decreases monotonically for a conventional SIM, due to error propagation effects across layers in the PGD algorithm \cite{DiRenzo}.
+Figure~\ref{fig:fig_3} reports the objective function~\eqref{eq:obj} as a function of the number of PC layers \(L_{\mathrm{pc}}\), ranging from 4 to 14, for different values of the number of meta-atoms \(Q\).
+The PC layers are assumed to have constant transmittance \(\alpha_{\mathrm{pc}}=0.9\).
+When \(Q=V=25\), the considered transmit structure reduces to a baseline SIM architecture of size \(Z\times Q\) with no absorbing meta-atoms.
+In this case, the synthesis of the target matrix \(\bm{G}_{\text{targ}}\in\mathbb{C}^{Q\times Z}\) depends only on the number of passive layers \(L_{\mathrm{pc}}\).
+By contrast, in the DAL-aided SIM both \(L_{\mathrm{pc}}\) and \(Q\) act as design degrees of freedom.
+As shown in Fig.~\ref{fig:fig_3}, the DAL-aided SIM with \(Q-V\) absorbing meta-atoms consistently outperforms the baseline configuration for all values of \(L_{\mathrm{pc}}\).
+For a fixed number of meta-atoms \(Q\), the performance improves as the number of PC layers increases.
+Moreover, for a fixed number of passive layers \(L_{\mathrm{pc}}\), the objective function~\eqref{eq:obj} decreases as \(Q\) increases when the DAL is employed (\(Q>V\)).
+This additional flexibility enables arbitrarily small approximation errors \(\|\bm{G}_0-\bm{G}_{\text{targ}}\|^2\).
+Conversely, in the baseline SIM the objective function ceases to decrease monotonically beyond a certain number of layers due to error propagation in the PGD iterations~\cite{DiRenzo}.